fbecart/zinoma/README.md

 Running these commands manually is prone to errors, as it is easy to forget commands or to run them in the wrong order.
 On the other hand, using a simple script running all of them systematically is unnecessarily slow.

-## Value proposition
+## Introducing Žinoma

-Žinoma provides developers a simple command line to execute their most common build flows in the most efficient way.
+Žinoma provides a simple command line to execute your most common build flows in the most efficient way.

 In particular, Žinoma provides a mechanism to run the tasks incrementally.
 This means Žinoma will avoid running repetitive tasks again and again if it determines they can be skipped.